Slide & Digital Library

 The Slide Library was established in the late 1960s by Professor Horace King, who began purchasing slides and having them made by copy photography to enhance his art appreciation courses.

-Denison University's Slide Library includes a collection of approximately 150,000 35-mm slides.
-The digital collection numbers approximately 70,000.
-New slides are no longer being added to the collection, but the existing slides are being digitized, cataloged and added to the campus database at the rate of approximately 1,000 per month.
-The digital collection can be found (on campus only) by visiting Denison's CONTENTdm website.
+Denison University’s Slide Library, now the Visual Resource Center includes a collection of approximately 150,000 35-mm slides.
+The digital collection numbers approximately 100,000.
+New slides are no longer being added to the collection, but the existing slides are digitized, cataloged and have been added to the department's digital holdings.
+The VRC also houses a collection of glass, magic-lantern slides, which have also been digitized.

 The majority of the slides were acquired through in-house copy photography or commercial vendors.
 The digital collections continue to be developed in much the same way.
 Both collections represent images of paintings, sculpture, architecture, textile arts, maps and non-western art including Japanese, Indian, Chinese, African, Southeast Asian, Middle Eastern, and Oceanic.
 There is a rapidly expanding contemporary art section which includes performance and video art.

-The slide collection is cataloged by medium, by period and country, then also alphabetically by artists name or architect for all art from the Seventeenth Century and before.
+The collections are cataloged by medium, by period and country, then also alphabetically by artists name or architect for all art from the Seventeenth Century and before.
 Eighteenth, Nineteenth, Twentieth, and Twenty-first Century art is arranged alphabetically by artist, combining the mediums of painting, graphics, minor arts, sculpture, multimedia and performance.

 The mission of the Visual Resource Center is to serve as a broad, under-graduate level teaching collection, with emphasis on the Art History and Studio Art curricula and specializations of the faculty.
 The primary function is to develop and maintain a collection of visual images to support classroom teaching in the art department.
 Special effort is made to assure that all materials are of the best possible quality, that they are maintained in a manner conducive to longevity, and that they are organized/cataloged in an accurate and consistent manner to provide logical access.